-Gross margin improved to 5.8% of revenue in the first quarter of 2005 from 4.4% in the first quarter of 2004.
-The gross margin increase was principally due to increased volumes in Asia, reduced pricing pressures, improved operating efficiency and benefits from our Lean manufacturing processes, the exiting of certain businesses and reduced costs from our restructuring activities.
+Gross margin improved to 5.9% of revenue in the second quarter of 2005 from 5.3% in the second quarter of 2004.
+The gross margin increase was due principally to increased volumes in Asia, improved operating efficiency and benefits from our Lean manufacturing processes, the exiting of certain businesses and reduced costs from our restructuring activities.
 These improvements were partially offset by the costs of ramping new customer programs and the costs of transferring programs between sites.
-Through the disciplined use of Lean manufacturing and Six Sigma processes which focus on the continual refinement of the manufacturing cycle, we expect to continue to reduce the resources required (i.e., floor space, equipment, inventory and manufacturing lines) for production, which, in turn would lower the total manufacturing cost for us and our customers.
+Through the disciplined use of Lean manufacturing and Six Sigma processes which focus on the continual refinement of the manufacturing cycle, we expect to continue to reduce waste in our manufacturing facilities, which, in turn lowers the total manufacturing cost for us and our customers.

-Selling, general and administrative (SG&A) expenses for the first quarter of 2005 are essentially flat compared to the same period in 2004.
+Selling, general and administrative (SG&A) expenses for the second quarter of 2005 have decreased compared to the same period in 2004, reflecting the benefits from restructuring programs and the lower costs due to the exiting of businesses including lower research and development costs.
+SG&A expenses were essentially flat compared to the first quarter of 2005.

-In January 2005, we announced additional restructuring plans to further improve capacity utilization and accelerate margin improvements.
-We expect to incur restructuring charges in the range of \$225 million to \$275 million during the next 15 months.
+In January 2005, we announced additional restructuring plans to further improve capacity utilization and accelerate margin improvements in response to moderating end markets.
+We expect to incur restructuring charges in the range of \$225 million to \$275 million through the first quarter of 2006.
 The restructuring will include facility closures and a 10% to 15% reduction in our global workforce, primarily targeting our higher-cost geographies where end-market demand has not recovered to the levels management requires to achieve sustainable profitability.

-We recorded \$33.0 million in restructuring charges in the first quarter of 2005, primarily in the Americas and Europe, relating to the recently announced restructuring plans.
+We recorded \$63.9 million in restructuring charges in the first half of 2005, primarily in the Americas and Europe, relating to the announced restructuring plans.